-Pearson's correlations between R values of valence and force models and select demographic information (rank, gender, age, GPA, prior experience using e-Learning technologies) are used to test associations between empirical results and student background.
+Pearson's correlations between R2 values of valence and force models and select demographic information (rank, gender, age, GPA, prior experience using e-Learning technologies) are used to test associations between empirical results and student background.
 Students were asked to evaluate 16 hypothetical e-Learning technology cases.
 They were not asked to evaluate the e-Learning technologies with which they had experience.
 Therefore, the student's background should not affect their responses.
-Non-significant correlations between students' backgrounds (i.e. rank gender age GPA prior experience using

-Therefore, the student's background should not affect their responses.
-Non-significant correlations between students' backgrounds (i.e., rank, gender, age, GPA, prior experience using e-Learning technologies) and R values for valence and force models would indicate that the students are able to respond to experimental questions objectively and without bias.
+Non-significant correlations between students' backgrounds (i.e., rank, gender, age, GPA, prior experience using e-Learning technologies) and R2 values for valence and force models would indicate that the students are able to respond to experimental questions objectively and without bias.